nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

   * `iat` / `exp`: Proves exactly when the user logged in and when the token expires.
 ---

 ## 6. The Flows: How We Safely Get These Tokens

+### Day 0: The Setup & The Cryptography

+Before your React App or .NET API can talk to Google, two things must happen: you must register your application, and you must understand the cryptography that makes the whole system trustable.

+### Step 1: The Google Console Setup

+You must log into the Google Cloud Developer Console and register your Photo App.
+Google will give you two critical pieces of information:

+1. **Client ID:** (e.g., `photoapp123.apps.google.com`).
+This is your app's public identifier.
+You will place this in both your React frontend and your .NET backend.
+2. **Client Secret:** (e.g., `GOCSPX-abc123superSecret`).
+This is a highly classified password. **This must NEVER go in your React app.** It belongs exclusively in your secure .NET backend (e.g., in `appsettings.json` or Azure Key Vault).

+### Step 2: Understanding the Cryptography (Signatures vs. Hashes)

+How do we know a hacker didn't intercept the communication or forge a fake token?
+The system relies on two different cryptographic concepts:

+**A. Digital Signatures (Asymmetric Cryptography) — Used for the ID Token** When your .NET API receives the OIDC ID Token, it needs to prove Google actually created it.

+* **The Private Key:** Google has a highly secure, secret Private Key locked in their servers.
+When Google creates the ID Token for John Doe, it uses this Private Key to mathematically "sign" the token.
+* **The Public Key:** Google publishes a set of **Public Keys** on a public web address.
+Anyone can download these.
+* **The Verification:** Your .NET API downloads Google's Public Key.
+The math dictates that *only* the Public Key can successfully decode a signature made by the matching Private Key.
+If the math checks out, your API knows with 100% certainty the token is authentic and untampered.

+**B. Hashing (SHA-256) — Used for PKCE**
+A hash is a one-way mathematical function.
+If you run a word through the SHA-256 algorithm, it outputs a scrambled string.
+You cannot reverse the scrambled string back into the original word.
+We will see exactly how this protects mobile and frontend apps in Flow B below.

+---
+### OAuth 2.0 Flows

-Now we know *what* tokens we want (an Access Token and an OIDC ID Token).
-But how do we safely transport them from Google to your application without hackers intercepting them in the browser?
+Now that we have our `Client ID`, our `Client Secret`, and an understanding of the cryptography, how do we safely transport the tokens from Google to your application?

 We use **OAuth 2.0 Flows**.
 The flow you choose depends entirely on your architecture.

 ### Flow A: Authorization Code Flow (The Secure Backend Way)

-**When to use it:** Use this when your authentication logic lives in a secure backend (like your .NET API) that can safely hide a password (a `Client Secret`).
+**When to use it:** Use this when your authentication logic lives in a secure backend (like your .NET API) that can safely hide the static **Client Secret** you got from the Google Console.

 In this flow, the React app never touches the actual tokens.
 It only acts as a messenger to pass a temporary "Code" to the backend.